dariodepa/tiledesk-docs/installation/installation.md

 The default instance type will be a t2.small as this is the minimum instance type determined to run Tiledesk Server, but this instance is more indicated for testing environments.
 A ‘c4.large’ instance is ideal for a production environment.

-If you like Heroku, at least the Hobby dyno type is recommended for small apps even if Tiledesk also works with the free level.
+If you like Heroku, at least the Hobby dyno type is recommended for small apps even if Tiledesk also works with the Free type.

 ## Front-end components